neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/media/storyboard.md

 - Click on "Profile Page" use case
 - Click on Overview button
 - Type "butn" into the search to showcase fuzzy search
-- Visit Home page and show "Recently Visited" and "Recently Added"
+- Visit Home page and show "Recently Visited", "Recently Added" and tags
+- Click on "Input" tag and visit overview
+- Clear search

 ### Knobs
 - Prepare